PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 16:38:20
+Last updated: 2024-04-05 16:38:53
-Random Quote: The farther you go, the sharper their blade.
-Just don't ever give them an opening. - Cal Jacobs
+Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers